THE #REALCOLLEGE SURVEY:

 The #RealCollege survey is the nation’s largest annual assessment of access to affordable food and housing among college students.
 Results can be broken down by state and institution, which state systems and individual colleges can use to better understand the degree of housing and food insecurity among their own students.
 This important information can help in designing appropriate supports for students in need.

-Watch this on-demand webinar to learn more about the survey and how institutions, partner organizations, and state systems can distribute the survey to their own students.
+This webinar covered details about the survey and how institutions, partner organizations, and state systems can distribute the survey to their own students.

 Liz Looker is a senior research project manager at the Hope Center for College, Community, and Justice.
 Prior to joining the Hope Center, Liz worked in academic and student affairs as the associate director of undergraduate education at the MIT Sloan School of Management.
 Before working with undergraduates, Liz was the program coordinator of student life and learning in the Executive MBA Program at MIT Sloan.
 Liz earned an M.Ed. in higher education administration from Suffolk University and a bachelor’s in sociology and fine art from Hampshire College.